 Off the tourist strip

 “Local” in San Miguel is layered.
-There are Mexican families who have always lived here, and there is the resident foreign crowd.
-Both mostly leave the plaza-front restaurants to visitors.
+There are Mexican families who have always lived here, and there is the large resident foreign crowd.
+Both mostly hand the plaza-front restaurants to visitors and eat one block back, in pesos, for a fraction of the price.
+The trick to the town is knowing that the expensive version and the cheap version sit five minutes apart.

 Where people actually eat